greshake/i3status-rust/doc/blocks.md

 The battery block collapses when the battery is fully charged -- or, in the case of some Thinkpad batteries, when it reports "Not charging".

-The battery block supports reading charging and status information from either `sysfs` or the [UPower](https://upower.freedesktop.org/) D-Bus interface.
+The battery block supports reading charging and status information from either `sysfs`, [apcaccess](http://www.apcaccess.org/manual/manual.html#nis-server-client-configuration-using-the-net-driver), or the [UPower](https://upower.freedesktop.org/) D-Bus interface.
 These "drivers" have largely identical features, but UPower does include support for `device = "DisplayDevice"`, which treats all physical power sources as a single logical battery.
 This is particularly useful if your system has multiple batteries.

 #### Examples